coder907/doc-chat/README.md

 ## 🖥️ Usage Guide

-1️⃣ **Upload** one or more documents or select or select one of the examples from the drop-down menu.
+1️⃣ **Upload** one or more documents or select one of the examples from the drop-down menu.

 2️⃣ **Enter a question** related to the document.